Anton Robert Leinweber

-Anton Robert Leinweber (7 February 1845, Böhmisch Leipa – 21 December 1921, Munich) was a Bohemian German painter and illustrator; known for his Orientalist and Biblical scenes.
+Anton Robert Leinweber (7 February 1845 – 21 December 1921) was a Bohemian German painter and illustrator; known for his Orientalist and Biblical scenes.

 Biography

+He was born in Böhmisch Leipa.
 His father was a secondary-school teacher.
 After completing his local education, he went to Prague and Vienna to study engineering, but never completed his courses.
 While in Vienna, he became a member of the Vienna Academic Fraternity Olympia, but was expelled for unknown reasons in 1864.

 After this period, he went to the Academy of Fine Arts, Munich, to study painting; followed by studies in Prague and at the Dresden Academy of Fine Arts, where his principal instructor was Julius Hübner.

 He spent many years in North Africa; primarily Tunisia.
 Together with Philipp Grot Johann and Hermann Vogel, he created illustrations for Grimm's Fairy Tales.
 He also produced illustrations for a deluxe edition of the Bible.
+He died in 1921, in Munich.